Showing posts with label truth. Show all posts

 What is the intent?
 “That we may be complete” and “to know the love of Christ which passes knowledge; that you (us) may be filled with all the fullness of God” (Eph 3:19)?

-'Us,' this generation has the blessing and privilege to hold in our hand the written testimonies of God-appointed men from the time of the creation of the heaven and the earth till now.
+‘Us,’ this generation, has the blessing and privilege of holding in our hands the written testimonies of God-appointed men from the time of the creation of the heavens and the earth until now.

-All preachers make this statement - "Do not take my word but the words found in the bible."
+All preachers say, “Do not take my word but the words found in the Bible.”

 In John 8:31-32, the New King James Version states,